apache/mynewt-site/docs/newt/newt_operation.md

 <br>

-- API requirements are validated.
+- Validates API requirements.
 Packages can export APIs they implement, (i.e. pkg.api: hw-hal-impl), and other packages can require those APIs (i.e. pkg.req_api: hw-hal-impl).

+- Reads and validates the configuration setting definitions and values from the package `syscfg.yml` files.
+It generates a `syscfg.h` header file that packages include in the source files inorder to access the settings.
+It also generates a system initialization function to initialize the packages.
+See [System Configuration And Initialization](/os/modules/sysinitconfig/sysinitconfig.md) for more information.

-In order to properly resolve all dependencies in the build system, Newt recursively processes the package dependencies until there are no new dependencies or features (because features can add dependencies.)
+In order to properly resolve all dependencies in the build system, newt recursively processes the package dependencies until there are no new dependencies or features (because features can add dependencies.)
 And it builds a big list of all the packages that need to be build.

 Newt then goes through this package list, and builds every package into an archive file.

-**NOTE:** The Newt tool generates compiler dependencies for all of these packages, and only rebuilds the packages whose dependencies have changed.
+**NOTE:** The newt tool generates compiler dependencies for all of these packages, and only rebuilds the packages whose dependencies have changed.
 Changes in package & project dependencies are also taken into account.
 It is smart, after all!

 ### Producing artifacts

-Once Newt has built all the archive files, it then links the archive files together.
+Once newt has built all the archive files, it then links the archive files together.
 The linkerscript to use is specified by the board support package (BSP.)

 NOTE: One common use of the "features" option above is to overwrite which linkerscript is used, based upon whether or not the BSP is being